Product analytics and the modern tech stack

-A customer data platform (CDP) like Segment or mParticle gives teams the ability to easily collect, clean, protect, and route data to a wide variety of tools (product analytics included) without the need to implement each tool individually.
+A customer data platform (CDP) like Segment, mParticle, and Rudderstack gives teams the ability to easily collect, clean, protect, and route data to a wide variety of tools (product analytics included) without the need to implement each tool individually.

 Joining a CDP with a product analytics solution allows teams to analyze their users with clean, consistent data across the entire stack.
 For example, how a consumer interacts on web and mobile, as well as how any friction points in those interactions relate to support tickets submitted.

 With seamless integrations across the stack via a CDP, product and growth teams can make smarter decisions to improve every touchpoint in a user’s brand experience.